How exactly do we learn?

 The multiple intelligences theory is one that views human intelligence as something multifaceted and hard to fully describe.
 The theory specifically furthers the view that IQ tests are “highly limited” and describes a model of intelligence in which people who are adept at, say, sticking to a beat in music or having conversations with strangers, are drawing on intelligences as valid as being able to multiply fractions or write a persuasive essay.
 Teachers can take advantage of this theory by thinking of how to tap into different intelligences when teaching the same lesson.

 By contrast, “learning styles” is specific to a classroom and not about intelligence.
 It usually refers to a debunked theory that we are not only a “visual,” “auditory,” or “kinesthetic” learner, but that we can tell which one we are.
-However, the same principle regarding tapping into different kinds of intelligence does apply then thinking about learning styles!
+However, the same principle regarding tapping into different kinds of intelligence does apply when thinking about learning styles!
 It helps learners to tap into different senses and present lessons using visuals, audio, and movement.
 This is part of a more general approach known as multisensory learning, where engaging students with all of their senses helps generally with learning.

 Ultimately, there is no simple way to describe intelligence, nor is there a simple tactic that will maximize learning.
 The human mind is practically limitless in what it can learn, and all students benefit from teaching in multiple ways that appeal to everyone’s unique skills and experiences.